Thornden School: Academic performance

-98% of pupils at the school achieved at least 5 A*-C GCSE grades in the Summer of 2011.

 The most recent inspection was in June 2022, in which the school received a 'Good' rating OFSTED.
 The report cited students' concerns over complaints of bullying not being adequately addressed by staff and inconsistent attention to detail in safeguarding records.
 The report also found that teachers sometimes do not check that students' learning has been successfully embedded.

 Prior to the June 2022 Ofsted inspection, Thornden School had been consistently rated 'Outstanding', although a full inspection had not taken place since 2007.

 Thornden Hall

 Thornden Hall is part of a performing arts centre, which was awarded a Commendation in the Civic Trust Awards 2005.
 Thornden Hall was opened in May 2003 in the presence of percussionist Evelyn Glennie.
 It is a concert hall designed with acoustics for music performances, with a stage large enough to accommodate a full orchestra and an audience capacity of 388 people.
 The venue can be adapted for other dance and drama events, presentations and lectures.
 In addition to the concert hall there are two specialist drama studios, two music rooms and a dance studio, as well as foyer and bar area.

-Thornden Hall is the home of the Hampshire County Youth Orchestra, Eastleigh Area Schools Orchestra, Thornden Community Wind Band, TOMS, Stagecoach Theatre Arts, and Tribe Community Arts, who all rehearse or hold classes in the performing arts centre throughout the week.
-The concert hall is also used for meetings and presentations such as the Hampshire Sports Awards, Blake Lapthorn Linnell Challenge Lecture and Women's Institute "Evening with Kate Adie".
+Thornden Hall is the home of the Hampshire County Youth Orchestra, Eastleigh Area Schools Orchestra, Thornden Community Wind Band, TOMS, Hampshire County Youth Orchestra, Stagecoach Theatre Arts, and Tribe Community Arts, who all rehearse or hold classes in the performing arts centre throughout the week.
+The concert hall is also used for meetings and presentations.

 In 2021, building work was completed on Thornden Hall following three years forced closure, after it suffered major roof damage when one of the roof beams was split.
 The Hall itself has also been upgraded.